armstrap/armstrap.github.io/downloads.md

 title: Downloads
 permalink: /downloads/
 ---
-## ARMstrap Eclipse IDE
+## Armstrap Eclipse IDE

-ARMstrap Eclipse IDE – 2014.03.05
+Armstrap Eclipse IDE – 2014.03.05

 ![Eclipse Screenshot](/img/pages/eclipse-screenshot-300x202.png){: .centered .img-responsive}

 Download a pre-configured version of the popular Eclipse IDE.
-The IDE allows you to write, compile, link, flash and debug your ARMstrap application.
+The IDE allows you to write, compile, link, flash and debug your Armstrap application.
 Several examples are included, allowing you to easily learn and leverage existing code.

 All downloads are provided under the terms and conditions of the [Eclipse Foundation Software User Agreement][1] unless otherwise specified.